-Since the 15th century a number of different faceting styles have been developed, and innovation continues to this day.
-One recent innovation -- the so-called concave cut -- has created considerable excitement in the gems world.
-But this cutting style has its critics as well and some gem experts would not call this technique an advance at all.
+Since the 15th century, a number of different faceting styles have been developed, and innovation continues to this day.
+One recent innovation; the concave cut, has created considerable excitement in the world of gemstones.
+However, this cutting style has its critics and some gem experts would not call this technique an advance at all.

-The most typical example of the traditional art of faceting gemstone is the round brilliant cut.
+The most typical example of the traditional art of faceting gemstones is the round brilliant cut.
 It consists of 58 total faces or facets.
-Of the 58 facets, 33 are on the the crown or top half of the gem; and 25 on the pavilion or lower half of the stone.
-These facets are of several different shapes, but one thing they all have in common is that they are 2 dimensional or flat surfaces.
+Of the 58 facets, 33 are on the the crown (the top half of the gem); and 25 are on the pavilion, (the lower half of the stone).
+These facets are several different shapes, but one thing they all have in common is that they are two dimensional, (flat surfaces).

-Concave cutting involves cutting facets which are 3 dimensional or curved.
+Concave cutting involves cutting facets that are three dimensional (curved).
 The technology to cut concave facets was developed by the American inventor Douglas Hoffman around 1990.
-It allows conical shaped 3 dimensional facets to be cut, so that each facet has depth as well as length and breadth.
-The result is that more of of the ambient light is refracted and returned to the eye as brilliance.
-Generally only the pavilion facets are concave cut, with flat facets on the crown.
-This often creates unusual reflective patterns especially when the gem is viewed face-up.
+It allows conical-shaped, three dimensional facets to be cut, so that each facet has depth as well as length and breadth.
+The result is that more of the ambient light is refracted and returned to the eye in the form of brilliance.
+Generally, only the pavilion facets are concave cut, with flat facets on the crown.
+This often creates unusual reflective patterns, especially when the gem is viewed face-up.

 In the hands of a skilled cutter, the results can be impressive.
-But not everyone in the gems world is enthusiastic about the results.
+Yet not everyone is enthusiastic about the results.
 Only certain types of gems tend to benefit from concave faceting.
 Larger gems exhibit greater brilliance with this technique than smaller ones.
-And the improvements are more dramatic with light or medium-colored stones than gems with highly saturated color.
+Also, the improvements are more dramatic with light or medium-colored stones than gems with highly saturated color.
 Indeed, some experts warn that darker stones may look even darker and less attractive when cut with concave facets.

 There are economic issues as well.
 Concave faceting involves removing more gem material to create the curved facets.
-The difference is about 10% when compared to traditional faceting techniques.
-It means that concave cutting is most appropriate for gemstones which are available in larger sizes at reasonable prices, such as quartz, citrine, amethyst, topaz and fluorite.
+The difference is about 10% when compared with traditional faceting techniques.
+This means that concave cutting is most appropriate for gemstones that are available in larger sizes at reasonable prices, such as quartz, citrine, amethyst, topaz and fluorite.

 You will rarely see fine sapphire, ruby or red spinel cut with concave facets.
-But critics of concave faceting claim that is is not just the cost, or the fact that darker stones are not improved by this technique.
-They say that concave cut gems lack personality or look plastic; that the gem is lost in all the faceting.
+Critics of concave faceting claim that it is not just the cost, or the fact that darker stones are not improved by this technique.
+They say that concave cut gems lack personality or look plastic; that the true beauty of the gem is lost in all the faceting.
 This is a debate that only the market will decide.
-Thus far concave-cut gems are still speciality items.
+Currently, concave-cut gems are still speciality items.

 - First Published: February-11-2008